RogerSelwyn/O365-HomeAssistant/docs/errors.md

 * **No token, or token doesn't have all required permissions; requesting authorization for account: Account1 Minimum required permissions not granted: ['Presence.Read', []]**
   * Where this error mentions `Presence.Read` or `Chat.Read` it probably means you have tried to configure a Teams Presence or Chat sensor when your account is a Personal Account (such as @outlook.com)
   * For other items, it means you have changed your configuration to require new permissions.
 You will likely need to delete your token and reauthenticate.
-Please check the [permissions page](./permissions.md) for more details.
+Please check the [token page](./token.md) for more details.

  * **The user could not be authenticated as the grant is expired.
 The user must sign in again.**
    *  Create a new secret and update your O365 configuration.
 Then delete your token and reauthenticate.
 Please check the [token page](./token.md) for more details.